Learning is an active and lifelong process in which all members of our educational community participate and strive for excellence.

 The program aims to strengthen ethical, social and civic values, as well as encourage active participation in constructing solutions to institutional and community problems.
 At the same time, it helps students develop social responsibility and analytical capacity for problem solving and decision-making.

-All Pan-American students and staff engage in an annual Service Learning project, and in Secondary School the emphasis evolves to the pre-CAS and CAS component of the IB curriculum.
+All Pan-American students and staff engage in Service Learning projects, and in Secondary School the emphasis evolves to the pre-CAS and CAS component of the IB curriculum.

 This program is offered instead of traditional physical education classes and it involves participation in physical conditioning activities for all levels of Secondary students from Monday through Thursday during the first period of the day.
 Students may select among many options, including yoga, cross training, cardio tennis, table tennis, self defense, walking, popular dance, zumba, and dodgeball, among others.